sangkeon/opaguide_src/chap3/rego.md

 a = 3
 ```

-Let's also look at examples of the same comparison and unification operators, and both of the following lines return true..
+Let's also look at examples of the same comparison and unification operators, and both of the following lines return true.

 ```
 3 == 3